top of page

 THE REASONING LOOP

-ILJO — Intent, Logic, Judgment, Outcome, is not a prompt.
-It is a domain-scoped, machine-readable grammar for governed machine reasoning.
-Its fields carry natural-language meaning while remaining subject to deterministic, algebraically evaluable conditions at the commit boundary.
-Each governed turn must declare intent, bind logic to evidence, resolve judgment under explicit governance constraints, and produce a structured outcome admissible for commit.
+ILJO (Intent, Logic, Judgment, Outcome) is not a prompt.
+It is a machine-readable grammar for governed reasoning.
+Each governed turn must declare intent, bind logic to evidence, resolve judgment under governance constraints, and produce an outcome admissible for commit.
 The sequence is enforced.
 The conditions are testable.
 The grammar is the contract.

-And because each committed outcome becomes the parent state for the next reasoning cycle, ILJO operates as a recursive loop rather than a one-time transaction.
-A governed agent accumulates durable reasoning across sessions, across model providers, under the same enforced grammar.
+Each committed outcome becomes parent state for the next reasoning cycle.
+The agent accumulates governed reasoning across sessions, providers, and time under the same enforced grammar.
+This is not a loop that resets.
+It is a chain that builds.

 THE COMPILE GATE